SAP-samples/teched2025-DA262/exercises/ex6/README.md

 # Exercise 6 - Bind your application to an HDI Container and view the data in SAP HANA Database Explorer

-In this exercise, you will create a [SAP HANA Deployment Infrastructure ( HDI ) container](https://help.sap.com/docs/SAP_HANA_PLATFORM/3823b0f33420468ba5f1cf7f59bd6bd9/3ef0ee9da11440e4b01708455b8497a9.html) and bind that container to our project and deploy the project to SAP HANA Cloud.
+In this exercise, you will create a <a href="https://help.sap.com/docs/SAP_HANA_PLATFORM/3823b0f33420468ba5f1cf7f59bd6bd9/3ef0ee9da11440e4b01708455b8497a9.html" target="_blank">SAP HANA Deployment Infrastructure (HDI) container</a>
+and bind that container to our project and deploy the project to SAP HANA Cloud.

 ## Exercise 6.1  Login to your Cloud Foundry space and create a HDI container 👤🔓